rluu/pricechartingtool/misc/EphemerisGeneration/moonPhases/moon_synodic_30_phases/README.txt

 ##############################################################################
-These steps below create an ephemeris containing the following Moon phases: New and Full Moons only.
+These steps below create an ephemeris containing
+30 phases of a G.Moon Synodic month.

 This resulting ephemeris will have the following data: